transdigiware/blockchain/enterprise_upgrade_tool.md

 ### Step Four: Export your ordering service from the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console

-After the ordering service has been stood up on the new platform, you need to export the ordering service from your {{site.data.keyword.blockchainfull_notm}} 2.0 console and send the node JSON file to the other members of your network.
-The other network members can then import the ordering service into their own console.
+After the ordering service has been stood up on the new platform, you need to export the ordering service from your {{site.data.keyword.blockchainfull_notm}} 2.0 console and send the ordering service JSON file to the other members of your network.
+The other peer organizations can then use the JSON file to import the ordering service into their own console.
 Importing the ordering service provides other organizations the ability to create new channels, join new channels with their peers, and instantiate chaincode using the {{site.data.keyword.blockchainfull_notm}} 2.0 console.

-To export your ordering node, log in to the {{site.data.keyword.blockchainfull_notm}} 2.0 console and navigate to the **nodes** tab.
+To export your ordering service, log in to the {{site.data.keyword.blockchainfull_notm}} 2.0 console and navigate to the **nodes** tab.
 Click the **Export** button to download the ordering service JSON file into your browser.
 Send this file to the other peer organizations in your network out of band.

 For more information about why nodes need to be exported and imported between consoles, see [Importing nodes, MSPs, and identities](/docs/blockchain/reference?topic=blockchain-ibp-console-import-nodes).